KalpanaInTech/Project-using-AWS-and-AI/README.md

 ## **How It Works**

-1. **Upload PDF Bill to S3**
+1. **Upload Bills to S3**
    → Automatically triggers a Lambda function

 2. **Text Extraction via Textract**
-   → Parses due date, amount, and provider info
+   → Parses due date, Total amount, and provider info

 3. **Data Stored in DynamoDB**
    → Bill metadata is indexed and available for query